bahmutov/cypress-examples/docs/recipes/overlapping-elements.md

 # Overlapping elements

 Sometimes you want to make sure the DOM elements are overlapping or non-overlapping on the page.
+We can get the bounding rectangle of an element on the page by calling the method `getBoundingClientRect`, then compare the two rectangles to see if they overlap.
+Using it from the Cypress test is simple: get both elements, get their rectangles, compute the overlap boolean, and assert if it matches the expected result.
+Note, that this version does not retry getting the elements or their rectangles if the assertion fails, thus it is not suitable to check the overlap between moving elements.

 <!-- fiddle Overlapping elements -->